Advanced Dungeons & Dragons (Community): Reviews

 The episode received highly positive reviews from critics.
 Emily St. James of The A.V.
-Club gave the episode a grade of "A", stating that despite some cheap jokes and reduction of certain characters such as Pierce to stock types, the episode was "endlessly inventive", conveyed a sense of fun, and used the show's ensemble well.
+Club gave the episode a grade of "A", stating that despite some cheap jokes and reduction of certain characters such as Pierce to stock types, the episode was "endlessly inventive", conveyed a sense of fun, and used the show's ensemble cast well.
 James Poniewozik of Time also enjoyed the episode, saying that "Community has become a strong enough and well-enough defined show that the best and funniest things its characters can do is simply talk to one another", and approving of the fact that the episode involved very little "visual pyrotechnics".
 Like St. James, though, he criticized the flat depiction of Pierce as a pure villain.

 HitFix's Alan Sepinwall considered it the inverse of the earlier episode "Abed's Uncontrollable Christmas", depicting what was actually happening instead of what the group was imagining and focusing on jokes over heart.
 He felt uncertain about how the emotional aspects would work going forward but deemed it one of the show's funniest episodes and "a brilliant comic set piece".
 Sean Gandert of Paste gave the episode a 9.7 rating, calling it "one of [his] favorite episodes of television, period."
 He praised the execution of the episode's parody and noted that keeping the show's characters together allowed almost everyone to have great moments.
 Joshua Kurp of Vulture remarked that every character "brought their A game" and noted that the show's commitment to its premises overshadowed any flaws.

 The episode has frequently been ranked among Community's best.
 In a March 2015 list, Matt Fowler of IGN placed it third and called it "one of the show's greatest, geekiest episodes".
 Dustin Rowles of Uproxx ranked it seventh and complimented its use of its ensemble.
 Screen Rant's Lena Wakayama placed it tenth, noting that it worked well even for those unfamiliar with the game.
 The episode has also been included in lists of Community's top episodes from Variety, Entertainment Weekly, and Den of Geek.
 Russo and cast member Alison Brie have both cited it as one of their favorite episodes.